 Bridgette Gray, Chief Customer Officer, Opportunity@Work

-Bridgette Gray currently leads the Customer Success & Delivery team as Opportunity@Work scales the hiring of workers who are skilled through alternative routes (STARs) nationwide.
-She has spent the last 20+ years helping diverse talent access and benefit from training and employment opportunities, helping businesses acquire this talent, and influencing DEI as central to their bottom line.
+Bridgette Gray currently leads the customer success and delivery team as Opportunity@Work scales the hiring of workers who are skilled through alternative routes (STARs) nationwide.
+She has spent the last 20+ years helping diverse talent access and benefit from training and employment opportunities, helping businesses acquire this talent, and influencing DE&I as central to their bottom line.

-Gray joins Opportunity@Work after 7½ years at Per Scholas, where she was their first chief impact officer, responsible for managing all training operations and organizational impact for Per Scholas' 17 campuses.
-Under her leadership, Per Scholas expanded its gold-standard, evidenced-based model from five to 17 campuses, from 800 to 3,000 learners trained with a strategic plan to expand to 25 campuses and 10,000 learners trained by 2025; and built a national team to support the growing campuses.
+Gray joins Opportunity@Work after 7½ years at Per Scholas, where she was their first chief impact officer, responsible for managing all training operations and organizational impact for Per Scholas’ 17 campuses.
+Under her leadership, Per Scholas expanded its gold-standard, evidenced-based model from five to 17 campuses and from 800 to 3,000 learners trained, with a strategic plan to expand to 25 campuses and 10,000 learners trained by 2025, building a national team to support the growing campuses.
 Prior to Per Scholas, Gray held several senior and executive leadership roles at Year Up, the Points of Light Foundation, and the Corporation for National and Community Service.

 Katie Kirkpatrick, President and Chief Executive Officer, Metro Atlanta Chamber